 Luteal Phase Testing

-- Endometrial biopsy.
-Performed after day 21, testing a small piece of tissue from the uterine lining.
+An endometrial biopsy involves taking a small piece of tissue from the uterine lining.
 This test determines if the lining is thick enough for a fertilized embryo to implant.
-The results will indicate endometrial development
+The results will indicate endometrial development.

 The LIV Lifeline

-Regardless of your situation, our leading infertility specialists work closely with you to develop a personalized fertility treatment plan.
-We offer intended parents a unique fertility lifeline — and are creating a unique vision for the everlasting dream of parenthood.
-LIV reimagines, refines and redefines each and every aspect of reproductive medicine.
+Regardless of your situation, our leading infertility specialists work closely with you to develop a personalized fertility treatment plan based on both male and female fertility tests.
+We offer intended parents a unique fertility lifeline and create a unique vision for the everlasting dream of parenthood.
+Contact the leading Puerto Vallarta, Mexico IVF clinic for the best fertility services today.